 How

-The Farming for Nature initiative seeks to acknowledge and support those farmers who farm, or wish to farm, in a way that will improve the natural health of our countryside.
+The Farming for Nature initiative seeks to support, encourage and inspire farmers who farm, or who wish to farm, in a way that will improve the natural health of our countryside.

 ‘To change the world, let’s start by changing the way we talk about it, and let’s highlight those initiatives that are having a positive impact on people and the planet, to renew our confidence and spur us into action’ (Sparknews)